AnneNamuli/freshbible/README.md

 PGAdmin, PostgreSQL web administration: http://localhost:5050

-Flower, administration of Celery tasks: http://localhost:5555
+Flower, administration of Celery tasks: http://localhost:5555 (Currently disabled)

 Traefik UI, to see how the routes are being handled by the proxy: http://localhost:8090